lowRISC/ibex/doc/cs_registers.rst

 CSR Address: ``0x305``

 When an exception is encountered, the core jumps to the corresponding handler using the content of ``mtvec`` as base address.
-It is a read-only register which contains the boot address.
+It is a WARL register which contains the boot address.
+It contains a hard-wired value, so will remain unchanged after any writes.
 ``mtvec``.MODE is set to 2'b01 to indicate vectored interrupt handling.